gleam-lang/website/cheatsheets/gleam-for-python-users.md

 #### Python

 In Python, top level functions are exported by default.
-There is no notion of private module-level functions.
+Functions starting with `_` are considered protected and should not be used outside of their defining scope.

 #### Gleam